IdentityPython/pyFF/docs/install.rst

 pyFF requires five files which you should copy into the pyff-config directory

 - A stylesheet in the .xsl format
-- A certficate
+- A metadata signer certficate
-- A key
+- A metadata signer key
 -

 Upgrading
 ---------